top of page

 Representative Juan Ciscomani.png

-Show up, speak out , and stand up against cuts that would hurt seniors, veterans, working families, and our most vulnerable neighbors.
+Show up, speak out , and stand up against cuts that would hurt our most vulnerable neighbors.

 Hands off our healthcare.
 Hands off our Social Security.
 Hands off our future.